SAP-archive/python-metacli/docs/usage.rst

 Templates
 --------------
-We provide templates to help user create their own command line project easily.
+MetaCLI can help you create your own command line project easily.

 Simple Templates
 >>>>>>>>>